YaswanthVinay/terraform-practise/interview-qsns/terraform-qsns-CC.md

 - Document any changes and provide training to team members as needed.

 Ensure you meet the minimum requirements, update your CI/CD pipelines, and backup your state files before starting the migration process.
+1. Scenario: Managing State File Conflicts ✨
+Question: You are part of a team, and multiple people are working on the same Terraform project.
+How do you manage state file conflicts to ensure consistency?

+Answer: To manage state file conflicts, use a remote backend with state locking enabled.
+Amazon S3 with DynamoDB for state locking is a common setup.
+This configuration ensures that only one user can modify the state file at a time, preventing conflicts and maintaining consistency.

+ 2. Scenario: Migrating State Files ✨
+Question:** Your organization has decided to migrate Terraform state files from local storage to an S3 backend.
+What steps would you take to perform this migration?

+Answer:
+1. Create an S3 bucket and enable versioning.
+2. Configure the S3 backend in your Terraform configuration file.
+3. Run `terraform init` to initialize the new backend and migrate the existing state.
+4. Confirm the migration and verify that the state file is correctly stored in S3.

+ 3. Scenario: Handling Sensitive Data ✨
+Question:How do you manage sensitive data such as passwords and API keys in Terraform configurations?

+Answer: Use Terraform’s `sensitive` attribute to mark variables as sensitive.
+Additionally, store sensitive data in environment variables or use a secrets management service like AWS Secrets Manager or HashiCorp Vault.
+Ensure that sensitive outputs are not logged or displayed in the console.

+ 4. Scenario: Resource Dependencies ✨
+Question: Explain how you would handle dependencies between resources in a Terraform configuration.

+Answer: Terraform implicitly manages dependencies based on resource references.
+For explicit dependencies, you can use the `depends_on` argument.
+This ensures that Terraform builds resources in the correct order, respecting dependencies.

+5. Scenario: Disaster Recovery ✨
+Question:** Your Terraform-managed infrastructure has suffered a catastrophic failure.
+How do you ensure a quick recovery using Terraform?

+Answer: Regularly back up your Terraform state files and enable versioning in your S3 backend.
+In case of failure, you can quickly restore the state file from a backup or previous version.
+Additionally, maintain a version-controlled Terraform codebase to ensure you can redeploy infrastructure consistently.